-If the Deputy Assistant Commissioner for Patents refuses to issue an order for reexamination, no record of any consideration of the matter will be placed in the patent file and the patent owner will not be noti-
+If the Deputy Assistant Commissioner for Patents refuses to issue an order for reexamination, no record of any consideration of the matter will be placed in the patent file and the patent owner will not be notified, source a remarks was one isoupper on no received

 The Commissioner will not normally consider requests to order reexamination at the Commissioner's initiative received from members of the public.
-If a member of the public desires reexamination, a request and fee should be filed in accordance with \\\sqrt{37} CFR\\sqrt{1.510}.
+If a member of the public desires reexamination, a request and fee should be filed in accordance with \$37\$ CFR\$\\\\4.510\$.